-As a full time resident on the thought of adding 100 unit complex to the neighborhood is difficult to comprehend.
-We strongly appose the application of rezoning the area for a large building.
+As a full time resident on the strongly appose the application of rezoning the area for a large building.

 The traffic on Ridgeway Road needs to slow down and should have noise restraints on some vehicles and motorcycles.
 Opening the zoning for 100 units will definitely increase volume, both number of vehicles and noise.